-The Master Plan identifies categories of development: Single-Family Attached/Detached with 315 to 428 dwelling units and Multi-Family units with 136 to 192 dwelling units and two commercially zoned lots, with an additional 135.19 acres for future development that includes a 12 acre park.
+The Master Plan for the entire development identifies categories of development: Single-Family Attached/Detached with 315 to 428 dwelling units and Multi-Family units with 136 to 192 dwelling units and two commercially zoned lots, with an additional 135.19 acres for future development that includes a 12 acre park.
 Within this Preliminary Plant, there are 56 single family attached/detached units and two FS-RM and two CGS zoned lots.

-All lots meet minimum size requirements, and frontage requirements for the FS-RL zoning district.
+Within this plat, all lots meet minimum size requirements, and frontage requirements for the FS-RL zoning district.
 The detached single-family lots range from 7,951 SF to 36,118 sq. ft.
 The attached single-family lots range from 6,008 SF to 10,795 sq. ft.

-There are five outlots in the proposed subdivision, which total 18.25 acres and will serve as conservation areas for wetland protection and storm water conveyance, treatment and detention.
+There are five outlots in the proposed subdivision, which total 17.61 acres and will serve as conservation areas for wetland protection and storm water conveyance, treatment and detention.
 These areas will include a conservation easement, as well as storm water and surface water flowage easements, over the entire lot.
-Outlot x also require a pedestrian easement because of the trail system connections.
+Outlot x also requires a pedestrian easement because of the trail system connections.